 Bank safe deposit box tenants to be registered in Liechtenstein

-> Further information on safe deposit boxes > Bank safe deposit box tenants to be registered in Liechtenstein
+Additional information > Prevailing conditions for value storage in Switzerland and Liechtenstein > Bank safe deposit box tenants to be registered in Liechtenstein

 Note: This article does not claim to be comprehensive, nor does it represent explicitly legal advice.
 The content is intended to be read as guidance only.
 For authoritative, legally binding information, we recommend you contact a lawyer of your choice.